prolificinteractive/swift-style-guide/README.md

 ## Access Modifiers

 Specify access modifiers only when they are needed and required by the compiler.
-For types and functions with the access level of `internal`, do not explicitly specify the access modifier since all entities in Swift are `internal` by default.
+For `internal` types and functions, do not explicitly specify the access modifier since all entities in Swift are `internal` by default.

 ```swift
 final class Object {